YassineZiyad/weighted-levenshtein-list/README.rst

 weighted-levenshtein-list
 ---------

-Calculate Levenshtein distance between tow strings or tow strings array, Optimal String Alignment distance and Damerau-Levenshtein distance, where the cost of each operation can be weighted by letter.
+Calculate Levenshtein distance between tow strings or two strings array, Optimal String Alignment distance and Damerau-Levenshtein distance, where the cost of each operation can be weighted by letter.

 Use Cases
 ---------